 Trust Hoffer Family Law Firm with Your Divorce

-When a divorce case is filed, e road ahead is paved with numerous issues that need to be resolved t before you can move forward to a new chapter of your life.
+When a divorce case is filed, the road ahead is paved with numerous issues that need to be resolved before you can move forward to a new chapter of your life.
 Divorce, after all, represents an ending and a new beginning.
 We are here to help you through it.

 In many instances, alimony or spousal support may be granted to you or your former spouse.
 In California, the amount of spousal support granted is determined by many factors, including the length of the marriage.
 Our Thousand Oaks divorce attorney puts comprehensive family law knowledge to work for you, from filing requests for orders to negotiating a favorable settlement.
 Our alimony lawyer understands how complex spousal support cases can be, which is why we stand by your side throughout the process and aggressively advocate for the best possible outcome.